-Climate change causes an overall increase of Z500 due to the warming of air masses.
-In order to study the changes of the spatio-temporal characteristics of blocking in the future, we compute the anomalies in all periods (HIST, SSP2, SSP5) by subtracting from Z500 the annual cycle of that period; these anomalies are noted ΔZ500{HIST}, ΔZ500{SSP2} and ΔZ500{SSP5}.
-Being the blocking events identified with the departure (anomaly) from the atmospheric mean state, the comparison between recent-past and future results will allow to quantify the dynamical climate signal ignoring the thermodynamical signal related to the anthropogenic warming.
-We also compute the future anomalies by subtracting from Z500 of the future periods the HIST annual cycle; these anomalies are noted ΔZ500{SSP2-HIST} and ΔZ500{SSP5-HIST}.
-In this case, the comparison between recent-past and future anomalies will show the gross impact on blocking of the total climate change signal, governed by greenhouse gases increase, global warming, and associated regional circulation changes.
+Climate change causes an overall increase in Z500 due to the warming of air masses.
+In order to study the changes in the spatio-temporal characteristics of blocking in the future, we compute the anomalies in all periods (HIST, SSP2, SSP5) by subtracting from Z500 the annual cycle of that period; these anomalies are denoted $\Delta Z500{HIST}$, $\Delta Z500{SSP2}$, and $\Delta Z500{SSP5}$.
+Being the blocking events identified with the departure (anomaly) from the atmospheric mean state, the comparison between recent-past and future results will allow us to quantify the dynamical climate signal ignoring the thermodynamical signal related to the anthropogenic warming.
+We also compute the future anomalies by subtracting the HIST annual cycle from Z500 of the future periods; these anomalies are denoted $\Delta Z500{SSP2-HIST}$ and $\Delta Z500{SSP5-HIST}$.
+In this case, the comparison between recent-past and future anomalies will show the gross impact on blocking of the total climate change signal, governed by greenhouse gas increase, global warming, and associated regional circulation changes.